ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-certification-vpc.md

 Imagine a in-house network with routers, sub-netting, routing tables and computing resources... except in the cloud.
 [Virtual Private Clouds](https://aws.amazon.com/vpc/) are foundational infrastructure components much like [IAM](https://aws.amazon.com/iam/) and CloudFormation.

 ## Why use a VPC?
+Creating an [Amazon Web Services ](https://aws.amazon.com/) virtual private cloud is about the most amazing systems engineering feat ever.
+Using a good, yet not great, website anyone with basic technical skills can create computing infrastructure with security that would have cost hundreds of thousands of dollars just years ago - and I know this because I ran the IT group at a SaaS startup some years ago and spents millions of dollars in hardware and software and 4 or 5 months to accomplish what would take zero dollars to setup and way, way less than $100k a year to run.

 ## Types of VPC:
-* default VPC - A default VPC gives users easy access to computing resources with now configuration at all.
+* Default VPC - A default VPC gives users easy access to computing resources with now configuration at all.
 The default VPC has a default internet gateway, a default private IP and a default public IP.
 A default VPC can be deleted and can only be restored by contacting AWS.

 * Non-Default VPC - By default, an instance in a non-default VPC is not assigned a public IP address